impresso/impresso-language-identification/README.md

 - If external metadata is available (called `orig_lg` henceforth), it also counts as a LID prediction.
-- If the `impresso_ft` or the `orig_lg` vote has support from at least another LID model, their votes are boosted by 1.5.
+- If the `impresso_ft` or the `orig_lg` vote has support from at least another LID model, their votes are boosted by 1.5 (this boost factor was chosen to give additional weight to systems with known reliability on historical content).
 - The language with the most votes wins and is counted.
 In case of a tie, we don't count for a specific language.